dgraph-io/dgraph/wiki/content/howto/load-balancing-nginx.md

 }
 ```

-Next, disable the default server configuration, on Debian and Ubuntu systems you’ll need to remove the default symbolic link from the sites-enabled folder.
+Next, disable the default server configuration; on Debian and Ubuntu systems you’ll need to remove the default symbolic link from the **sites-enabled** folder.

 ```sh
 rm /etc/nginx/sites-enabled/default
 ```

-Now you can restart nginx service:
+Now you can restart `nginx`:

 ```sh
 systemctl restart nginx